Unconventional Josephson effects in {\it PT}-symmetric antiferromagnetic bilayers: Acknowledgments

-{\emph {Acknowledgements}}---We thank Ziting Sun and Song-Bo Zhang for inspiring discussions.
-K.T.L acknowledges the support from the Ministry of Science and Technology, China, and Hong Kong Research Grant Council through Grants No. 2020YFA0309600, No. RFS2021-6S03, No. C6025-19G, No. AoE/P-701/20, No. 16310520, No. 16307622, and No. 16309223.
+We thank helpful discussions with Ziting Sun, Song-Bo Zhang, Akito Daido, Yugui Yao and X. C. Xie.
+This work was supported by the Ministry of Science and Technology, China, and Hong Kong Research Grant Council through Grants No. 2020YFA0309600, No. RFS2021-6S03, No. C6025-19G, No. AoE/P-701/20, No. 16310520, No. 16307622, and No. 16309223.
 Y.M.X. acknowledges financial support from the RIKEN Special Postdoctoral Researcher(SPDR) Program.
-A. D. was supported by JPSPS KAKENHI (Grant Nos.
-JP 23KK0248, JP24H01662, and JP23K17353).